DanBradbury/github-actions.vim/README.md

 ### Commands

 - `:GithubActions`
-  Opens the GitHub Actions sidebar buffer.

-- `:GithubActionsToggle`
-  Toggles the visibility of the GitHub Actions sidebar buffer.
+  Opens/toggles the GitHub Actions popup

-### Keybindings
+### Popup Keybindings

+- `Number keys`
+Open workflow listed with the given number
-- Press `<CR>` (Enter) on a workflow line to open the workflow in your default browser.
+- `Enter` on a workflow line to open the workflow in your default browser.
+- `Backspace`
+Go back to previous page content
+- `o`
+Open whats under the cursor in GitHub (Workflow, Workflow run)
+- `w`
-- Press `gf` in the actions window to open the the workflow file in the last active window.
+Open workflow file in the last active buffer

 ---